adalessa/laravel-nvim-docs/source/docs/user-commands.md

 The plugin offers a single command `Laravel`

-This is the entry point of actions
+This is the entry point of all actions

 ## Structure

-The command is built around multiples pieces of logic divided in files in `laravel.services.commands`.
+The command is built around multiple pieces of logic divided in files in `laravel.services.commands`.
-This is not a hard rule and can be extended by just taggig the element that you want to be a command.
+This is not a hard rule and can be extended by just tagging the element that you want to be a command.

-for example the `routes` command is build like this
+for example the `routes` command is built like this:
 ```lua
 ---@type LaravelApp
 local app = require('laravel').app